robhagemans/pcbasic/README.md

 #### Usage essentials ####
 To run in interactive mode, run `pcbasic.py` by double-clicking or on the command line.
 To run a BASIC program (e.g. `PROGRAM.BAS`) directly, run `pcbasic.py PROGRAM.BAS`.

+By default, PC-BASIC runs in GW-BASIC mode.
+To run in Tandy-1000 mode, run `pcbasic.py --preset=tandy`.
+To run in PCjr mode, run `pcbasic.py --preset=pcjr`.
 To see all command-line options, run `pcbasic.py -h`.

 A PC-BASIC program called `INFO.BAS` is included on the virtual `@:` drive with more information on usage.
 Type `RUN "@:INFO"` in PC-BASIC to access it.

 PC-BASIC 3.23 starts in interactive mode, where you can execute BASIC statements directly.
 A few essential statements: